rsparmaksiz/rsparmaksiz/README.md

 - 🔭 I’m Pre-Full Stack Automation Engineer
 - 🌱 I'm working on a project with framework TestNG and Cucumber
 - 💪 My goals: To bring out quality projects.
-- ⚡ Fun fact: I love coding 💻, writing blog 🖋️, volleyball ⚽ and playing guitar 🎸.
+- ⚡ Fun fact: I love coding 💻, writing blog 🖋️, volleyball 🏐 and listening music 🎶.
 - ⏲ What we are doing now: i am writing code 🚀.
 - 📫 How to reach me **rsparmaksiz@gmail.com**